 This message was so empowering and inspiring that I just had to share this.
 The picture is from a recent holiday to the hills in Himachal, with my family.
 Everytime you come back from a trip, there is this heady feeling of having learnt something new not just about the world but about yourself too, not to mention the other associate feelings of wellbeing, happiness and the thirst to plan the next vacation.

-Also, this Ramadan has been a month where for the first time I have actually sat down to understand the world better and to do that I felt it was truly important to first understand myself better and what I was born into.
-I do believe, the grounding that comes from this allows us to then make informed and self-aware decisions.
-And I don’t maen religion per se, this could mean your roots, your circumstanes, your family and peers and the decisions that you have been making up until now.
+Also, this Ramadan has been a month where for the first time I have actually sat down to understand myself better.
+The grounding that would (could) comes from this, Inshallah – to then allow informed and self-aware decisions.
+This encompasses religion, roots, circumstances, your family and peers and the decisions that you have been making up until now.

-The teachings of the Prophet Mohammed *Peace be upon him and called “Sunnah” and these form the guidelines for life and living and code of conduct for all Muslims alongside of the Quran.
-There are simple yet profound lessons that cover our day to day actions which have been documented on authroity of his wives and his Companions called the Sahabas.
+The teachings of the Prophet Mohammed *Peace be upon him – called “Sunnah” and these form the guidelines for life and living and code of conduct for all Muslims alongside of the Quran.
+There are simple yet profound lessons that cover our day to day actions which have been documented on authority of his wives and his Companions called the Sahabas.

 The Ling’s Pavilion was on the our radar for a couple of months, before we actually did finally make it there and we wanted to go mainly for China’s pride, Crispy Duck more popularly known as Peking Duck.
 This review is a result of us arriving ravenous on an early Sunday evening.